o-mariam/WebCrawler/README.md

-# A webcrawler for news from site like The Guardian.
+# A webcrawler for articles from site like The Guardian.